getify/You-Dont-Know-JS/types-grammar/ch4.md

 Given the flipping that `!` does, which must then be undone with another `!`, I'd say `Boolean(..)` is *more* explicit -- at the job of coercing a non-`boolean` to a `boolean` -- than `!!` is.
 But surveying open-source JS code, the `!!` is used far more often.

-If we're defining *explicit* as, "most directly and obviously perfoming an action", `Boolean(..)` edges out `!!`.
+If we're defining *explicit* as, "most directly and obviously performing an action", `Boolean(..)` edges out `!!`.
 But if we're defining *explicit* as, "most recognizably performing an action", `!!` might have the edge.
 Is there a definitive answer here?

 While you're pondering that question, let's look at another JS mechanism that activates `ToBoolean()` under the covers: